vue-gl/vue-gl/CONTRIBUTING.md

     npm install
     ```
 ## Unit test
-If your default browser supports es modules, `yarn test` or `npm test` will show the test results.
-Otherwise, start the browser and open `test/index.html`.
+1. Install [karma launchers](http://karma-runner.github.io/1.0/config/browsers.html) for your browsers
+    ```
+    # If you use Chrome,
+    npm install karma-chrome-launcher
+    # If you use Firefox,
+    npm install karma-firefox-launcher
+    # If you use Internet Explorer,
+    npm install karma-ie-launcher
+    # If you use Safari,
+    npm install karma-safari-launcher
+    # If you use Opera,
+    npm install karma-opera-launcher
+    ```
+1. Run test
+    ```
+    yarn test --browsers Chrome,Firefox,IE,Safari,Opera
+    ```
+    or
+    ```
+    npm test -- --browsers Chrome,Firefox,IE,Safari,Opera
+    ```
 ## See the rendered documentation
 The documents are published via github pages.
 To render the documents, run `yarn start` or `npm start` and visit http://localhost:4000 on the browser.
 ## Before sending a new pull request...
 * If you have created a new component, please add a corresponding test file as possible.
-Test files should be in `test` directory and also be inserted to the `test/index.html` file.
+Test files should be in `test` directory.
-* Make sure all tests pass.
+* Please update documentation if your change is effective to the api.
 * Run `yarn` or `npm install` before the last commit to update the bundled modules.